FCC's Ajit Pai asks carriers to waive bills for Hurricane Michael victims

 "Even though efforts to restore communications services have been going well in most of the areas affected by Hurricane Michael, the slow progress in restoring wireless service in areas close to where the hurricane made landfall is completely unacceptable," Pai said.
 "While the FCC has been in regular contact with companies serving the affected areas, I'm concerned that their actions on the ground aren't matching the urgency that we have conveyed during those conversations."

+AT&T said it's deployed 15 portable cell cites to the most damaged areas to provide connectivity.
+Starting Oct.
+10, the company rolled out credits to customers in Bay, Calhoun, Franklin, Gulf, Liberty, Taylor and Wakulla counties, said AT&T spokesman Jim Greer.

+"We plan to continue extending these credits through Oct.
+21, and will continue as conditions require," Greer said.
+"Our crews continue working day and night to ensure continuing connectivity for the affected areas."

 Verizon and T-Mobile didn't immediately respond to requests for comment.
-AT&T and Sprint weren't immediately available for comment.
+Sprint wasn't immediately available for comment.

 NASA turns 60: The space agency has taken humanity farther than anyone else, and it has plans to go further.